SkygearIO/features/features/285-design-webhooks/design.md

 }
 ```

-Each event type specifies possible mutation keys.
-- If a mutation key is absent: no mutation would be performed for that key.
+- If a field is absent: no mutation would be performed for that field.
-- If a mutation key is present: mutation would be performed based on the value.
+- If a field is present: the field would be set to the provided value.

+If failed to perform the mutations, the operation would be failed.
+If the operation failed, the mutations are rollbacked and not visible.

+Mutations would not generate additional events (except `user_sync`).

-If an entity is mutated, subsequent events will used the mutated value.
+If a field is mutated, subsequent events will use the mutated value.

 Developer is responsible for ensuring correct order of event delivery.
 For
 example, in most case, developer would like mutating event-handlers (e.g.
 populating default value for some fields) before non-mutating event-handlers
 (e.g. validating field values).

+### user_sync

+`user_sync` is a special event.
+It is delivered like an AFTER event.

+When an API that would potentially update the user state (including user object,
+identity, or session) is used, this event would be generated, regardless
+whether the user state is actually updated.

+This event can be used to synchronize user state to user-managed database.

 ## Event Management